Member Article

 Wilton Manor Farm

-Our second farm visit on 14 July was to Peter and David Lemon’s 4000-acre arable farm in Wilton.
-They are moving to mixed farming, starting with a small herd of 60 beef cattle this year.
-Standing on the Roman road which once linked Winchester and Cirencester, David and Peter showed us the local landscape features and described some of its history, including pointing out the site in Wilton Brail which might have become Longleat House if the politics of the time had been different.
 Over 20 years ago, Peter started creating 6 or 12 metre grass strips besides watercourses to reduce run off into Wilton Water and to stop it silting up.
 Many people continue to enjoy the walk alongside the lakes between Crofton and Wilton that he recreated.
-Peter then explained how more recent concerns about farm water run-off into the Shal and the Dun chalk streams led to the founding of Southern Streams, our local farm cluster of 30+ farms.
+Peter explained how more recent concerns about farm water run-off into the Shal and the Dun chalk streams led to the founding of Southern Streams, our local farm cluster of 30+ farms.
 Last year, the Lemons created a new wetland alongside Middle Road (below Wilton Windmill) with 4 new shallow ponds or “scrapes” and with a large amount of tree planting.
-In the winter, this wetland will slow the runoff into Wilton Water and has already attracted Canada geese, ducks and white egrets, as well as more invertebrates.
+In the winter, this wetland will slow the runoff into Wilton Water.
+It has already attracted Canada geese, ducks and white egrets, as well as more invertebrates.
 This work was supported by ARK, the North Wessex AONB and Amazon Cloud Services: staff from Amazon UK spent 2 days planting reeds and other plants, as part of a corporate carbon offset scheme.
 16 of us spent a fascinating morning discussing different aspects of regenerative farming and measures to promote nature recovery.
 In many ways this can be seen as the landscape-scale equivalent of the rain gardens that we are constructing in the village to reduce flooding.

 What next?